Deepfakes, Digital Nonconsent, and Safeguarding Reality

 We're locked in an endless cycle where each advancement in protection is met with more sophisticated attacks:

-- First Generation: Basic face-swapping requiring technical expertise
+- First Generation: basic face-swapping requiring technical expertise

-- Second Generation: One-click apps making deepfakes accessible to anyone
+- Second Generation: one-click apps making deepfakes accessible to anyone

-- Third Generation: Real-time deepfakes in video calls and livestreams
+- Third Generation: real-time deepfakes in video calls and livestreams

 - Current State: AI models creating content indistinguishable from reality